 William D. Ford Direct Parent Loan for Undergraduate Students (PLUS)

 Carson-Newman does not pre-award PLUS proceeds until we have confirmation that you have been approved.
 We will automatically receive the results of your credit decision and will process accordingly.
 Please respond to any additional paperwork requested to avoid delayed processing.
-If you are approved for a loan amount that results in a credit balance refund, the refund will always go to the borrower on the PLUS Loan application, starting Fall 2020.
+Starting in fall 2020, if you are approved for a loan amount that results in a credit balance refund, the refund will always go to the borrower on the PLUS Loan application.
 If you are denied a Parent PLUS loan, your student will be reviewed for additional Federal Direct Unsubsidized Stafford Loan eligibility.
 The increased loan amounts for students from a PLUS denial, however, may not substitute entirely for the amount a parent may borrow under the PLUS program.
 You may also be able to borrow a Direct PLUS Loan using an endorser who does not have an adverse credit history to become eligible for the Direct PLUS Loan program.
 Parents apply for the PLUS loan through the StudentLoans.gov website using your FSA username and password (this is unique to the parent and is not the student's FSA username and password).

-As always, if you need assistance or have additional questions, please contact the Office of Financial Aid.
+As always, if you need assistance or have additional questions, please contact the Financial Aid Office.